typeofweb/mostly-adequate-guide/appendix_b-pl.md

 In order to find structures that are more production-ready, have a peek at [folktale](http://folktale.origamitower.com/) or [fantasy-land](https://github.com/fantasyland).

-Note that some methods also refer to functions defined in the [Appendix A](./appendix_a-pl.md)
+Note that some methods also refer to functions defined in the [Dodatek A](./appendix_a-pl.md)

 ## Compose